A direct controlled-phase gate between microwave photons: Floquet simulations

 \section{Floquet simulations}

 In the presence of strong parametric drives, the system is governed by a time-periodic Hamiltonian in which the drive-induced shifts of the energy level give rise to unintended multi-photon transitions between the oscillators and higher levels of the coupler, beyond the coherent exchange interaction considered analytically.
 This scenario is appropriately addressed within the Floquet formalism~\cite{grifoni1998driven, you2025floquet, lu2023high}.
-We perform Floquet simulations using a QuTiP python package~\cite{lambert2026qutip} to analyze the effects of the parametric drive on the subsystem composed of the SQUID coupled to both cavities, ignoring the side auxiliary transmons.
-The Hilbert spaces were truncated to dimension $D=12$ for the SQUID and $D=4$ for the cavities.
-The full Hamiltonian considered in the the simulation is
+We perform Floquet simulations using the QuTiP python package~\cite{lambert2026qutip} to analyze the effects of the parametric drive on the subsystem composed of the SQUID coupled to both cavities, ignoring the side auxiliary transmons.
+The Hilbert spaces are truncated to dimension $D\,\mathord{=}\,12$ for the SQUID and $D\,\mathord{=}\,4$ for the cavities.
+The full Hamiltonian considered in the simulation is

-where the capacitive coupling strength between the oscillators and the SQUID were taken as $g_a/2\pi =43.07$\,MHz and $g_b/2\pi= 22.56$\,MHz, to reproduce the experimentally measured dispersive shifts.
-Meanwhile the drive strength $\epsilon$ is calibrated to reproduce the coupler AC Stark shift.
-The rest of the parameters used in the simulation correspond to those in Table\,\ref{tab: SQUID params}.
+where the coupler charging and Josephson energies are those obtained by fitting the experimental data, and summarized in Table\,\ref{tab: SQUID params}; the oscillator frequencies are those measured experimentally through two-tone spectroscopy; the capacitive coupling strength between the oscillators and the SQUID are taken as $g_a/2\pi =43.07$\,MHz and $g_b/2\pi= 22.56$\,MHz, to reproduce the experimentally measured dispersive shifts; and the drive amplitude $\epsilon$ is calibrated to reproduce the measured coupler AC Stark shift.

-The resulting cross-Kerr strength as a function of drive detuning obtained from the Floquent simulation is consistent with our experimental observations as shown in Fig.\,2 of the main text.